ysarda/rasr/README.md

 Robby Keh <robbykeh@utexas.edu>

 The University of Texas at Austin
-08/05/2020
+12/26/2020

 ---

 ## 1. SUMMARY
+---
 This algorithm searches the NOAA NEXRAD Level II Doppler Radar archive for phenomena indicating meteoroid falls.
 For a given set of dates, archive files from across all available radar sites are retrieved \[1] and unwrapped using the Python ARM Radar Toolkit by \[2].
 Latitude/longitude/altitude data is returned for all detections.
 The original problem was motivated by \[3], and was developed using NEXRAD data for West, TX on 15 Feb, 2009.
-The current algorithm uses a convolutional neural network to identify fall velocity signatures.
+The current algorithm uses a PyTorch convolutional neural network object detection algorithm to identify fall velocity signatures, based on the Detecto framework.
+Tested on Ubuntu 20.04 locally.

 > \[1] Staniewicz, S., Keh, R. (2018).
 Maual_Input_Scraper.py.
 The University of Texas at Austin
 >